 E. Spencer Toy

 You’ve tried that swanky, gold foil–wrapped EVOO.
 But have you tried bright, bold, green-tasting olio nuovo, or freshly pressed olive oil?
 This unfiltered finishing oil keeps just a few months—so pour it on bread, braised greens, polenta, you name it.
-Try intense Katz December Oil ($25/375 ml; katzfarm.com) or milder Séka Hills ($12; 250 ml.; sekahills.com) and CaliVirgin ($26/500 ml.; calivirgin.com).
-You can also buy all three at markethallfoods.com, an Oakland, CA-based purveyor of fine foods.
+Try intense Katz December Oil ($26/375 ml; katzfarm.com) or milder Séka Hills ($12; 250 ml.; sekahills.com) and CaliVirgin ($28/500 ml.; calivirgin.com).

 For the cook who’s resolved to master a new cuisine, there’s the Bollywood Theater Indian Spice Set.
 It comes with freshly ground garam masala, tikka masala, and vindaloo masala blends—and a recipe to make with each—from chef Troy Maclarty of the crazy-popular Portland Bollywood Theater restaurants.